 There are a number of futsal leagues in New Jersey, but the number of opportunities for futsal referees is still limited.
 Most leagues run in the December through March “winter” months.
 Games are typically two twenty minute halves, running clock, Game fees can range from $15 to $25 per game, depending on level.
 Some leagues use two referees exclusively, some one, and others use one referee on the younger ages.

 I assign for the Rancocas Valley Futsal League (http://www.RVSoccerClub.org/futsal/futsalLeague.htm).
-We are entering our fourth season.
-We started with 42 teams our first year, and this year we will have close to 100.
-We have an eight-week season starting December 7.
-We play at one site on Saturdays and five sites on Sundays.
+We are entering our eighth season.
+We started with 42 teams our first year, and this year we will have over eighty.
+We have an eight-week season starting in December.
+We play at four sites on Sundays.
 We use two referees on all but the youngest teams.
 We use USSF soccer referee uniforms.